Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Introduction

 \paragraph{Related Work.} Submodular maximization has been studied extensively since the seminal work of \citet{NemhauserWF78}.
-For \textit{monotone} submodular objectives subject to a knapsack constraint the $\frac{e}{e-1}$-approximation algorithm of \citet{,Sviridenko04} is best-possible, unless $\text{P}=\text{NP}$ \citep{Feige98}.
-For the \emph{non-monotone} case, a number of continuous greedy approaches \citep{FeldmanNS11,KulikST13,ChekuriVZ14} led to the current best factor of $e$ when a knapsack, or any downward closed, constraint is involved.
-Combinatorial approaches \citep{GuptaRST10,AmanatidisFLLR20} achieve somewhat worse approximation, but are often significantly faster and thus relevant in practice.
+For \textit{monotone} submodular functions subject to a knapsack constraint the $\nicefrac{e}{(e-1)}$-approximation algorithm of \citet{Sviridenko04} is the best possible, unless $\text{P}=\text{NP}$ \citep{Feige98}.
+For the \emph{non-monotone} case, a number of continuous greedy approaches \citep{FeldmanNS11,KulikST13,ChekuriVZ14} led to the current best factor of $e$ when a knapsack, or any kind of downward closed constraint, is involved.
+Combinatorial approaches \citep{GuptaRST10,AmanatidisFLLR22} achieve somewhat worse approximation, but are often significantly faster and thus relevant in practice.

-Adaptive complexity for submodular maximization was introduced by \citet{BalkanskiS18} for monotone objectives and a cardinality constraint, where they achieved an $O(1)$ approximation with $O(\log n)$ adaptivity, along with an almost matching lower bound: to get an $o(\log n)$ approximation, adaptivity must be $\Omega\big(\frac{\log n}{\log \log n}\big)$.
-This result has been then improved \citep{BalkanskiRS19, EneN19,FahrbachMZ19} and recently \citet{BreuerBS20} achieved an optimal $\frac{e}{e-1}$-approximation in $O(\log n \log^2 \log k)$ adaptive rounds and $O(n\log \log k)$ query complexity, where $k$ is the cardinality constraint.
+Adaptive complexity for submodular maximization was introduced by \citet{BalkanskiS18} for monotone objectives and a cardinality constraint, where they achieved an $O(1)$ approximation algorithm with $O(\log n)$ adaptivity, along with an almost matching lower bound: to get an $o(\log n)$ approximation, adaptivity must be $\Omega\big(\nicefrac{\log n}{\log \log n}\big)$.
+This result has been then improved \citep{BalkanskiRS19, EneN19,FahrbachMZ19,BreuerBS20} and recently \citet{ChenDK21} achieved an optimal $\nicefrac{e}{(e-1)}$-approximation in $O(\log n)$ adaptive rounds and (expected) $O(n)$ query complexity.

-The study of adaptivity for non-monotone objectives was initiated by \citet{BalkanskiBS18} again for a cardinality constraint, showing a constant approximation in $O(\log^2 n)$ adaptive rounds, later improved by \citep{FahrbachMZ19nonmonotone,EneN20,Kuhnle21}.
-Non-monotone maximization is also interesting in the unconstrained scenario.
-Recently, \citet{EneNV18} and \citet{FK19} achieved a $2+\e$ approximation with constant adaptivity depending only on $\e$.
+The study of adaptivity for non-monotone objectives was initiated by \citet{BalkanskiBS18} again for a cardinality constraint, showing a constant approximation in $O(\log^2 n)$ adaptive rounds, later improved by \cite{FahrbachMZ19nonmonotone}, \cite{EneN20} and \cite{Kuhnle21}.
+Non-monotone maximization is also interesting in the unconstrained scenario. \citet{EneNV18} and \citet{FK19} achieved a $2+\e$ approximation with constant adaptivity depending only on $\e$.
 Note that the algorithm of \citet{FK19} needs only $\tilde O(n)$ value queries, where the $\tilde{O}$ hides terms poly-logarithmic in $\e^{-1}$ and $n$.